rmanadath/Relief-Net/RAILWAY-DEPLOYMENT.md

 NEXT_PUBLIC_SUPABASE_URL=https://jnsjakpcqoilbezhexce.supabase.co
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key_here

-# Backend API URL (use the backend Railway URL from Step 1.5)
+# Backend API URL (REQUIRED for Railway - use the backend Railway URL from Step 1.5)
+# Note: The code in src/services/backendApi.js checks for this variable
+# If not set, it defaults to http://localhost:8080 which won't work in production
 NEXT_PUBLIC_API_URL=https://your-backend.railway.app

 # Node Environment